 The City of Ontario encourages residents to keep our neighborhoods clean by dropping off waste tires.
 All tires collected will be recycled.

 For more information, please call the Ontario Municipal Services Center at (909) 395-2040.

-Grasscycling is the practice of naturally recycling grass by leaving clippings on the lawn while mowing.
-The advantages to grasscycling are the following:
+Grasscycling is the practice of naturally recycling the grass by leaving clippings on the lawn while mowing.
+The advantages of grasscycling are the following:

 - It saves time since there is no longer a need to bag and dump the grass into a refuse container.

 - It saves money.
 Grass clippings decompose quickly and release valuable nutrients back into the soil, this way less fertilizer is needed.

 - Encourages a healthier lawn.
 Lawn clippings contain nitrogen, which is a valuable nutrient for lawns.

 - Grasscycling saves valuable landfill space with reduced waste being generated.